Skip to Main Content Skip to Footer Content

 Stud protectors

-Studs are an incredibly useful addition to any track, especially if you ride frozen lake, rivers or icy trails.
+Ramp grips are an incredibly useful addition to any sled track, especially if you ride frozen lake, rivers or icy trails.
 Unfortunately, the razor sharp studs can damage your aluminum loading ramp over time.
-By choosing a ramp option with stud protectors, or outfitting your existing ramp with a stud protector package, the studs will make contact on the plastic ramp grips instead of metal.
+To keep your ramp and your studs damage-free, either think about a ramp option with stud protectors, or outfitting your existing ramp with a stud protector package so that the studs will make contact on the ppolyurethane ramp grips instead of metal.

 Ramp extension